 Buying an investment property?
 You’ll need a conveyancing solicitor to carry out the legal side of the purchase.
-Here’s everything you need to know about buy-to-let conveyancing process and typical solicitor legal fees for buy-to-let.
+Here’s everything you need to know about the buy-to-let conveyancing process and typical solicitor legal fees for buy-to-let.

 What is buy-to-let conveyancing?

 Buy-to-let conveyancing is the legal process for transferring ownership of a property to you as an investment you intend to let out.
 It begins when your offer on a property is accepted and runs through to the day you receive the keys.

 We would recommend using a conveyancing solicitor to carry out the buy-to-let legal process on your behalf.
 If you aren’t buying with a mortgage it is possible to do it yourself but it is difficult and time-consuming.

 The buy to let conveyancing process

 There are several important legal stages in buying an investment property:

 - Your offer is accepted, and you instruct a conveyancing solicitor.

 - Your conveyancer contacts the seller’s solicitor to get the contract pack.